pusher/k8s-spot-rescheduler/README.md

 This process is repeated every `housekeeping-interval` seconds.

 The effect of this algorithm should be, that we take the emptiest nodes first and empty those before we empty a node which is busier, thus resulting in the highest number of 'empty' nodes that can be removed from the cluster.

+## Related
+- [K8s Spot Termination Handler](https://github.com/pusher/k8s-spot-termination-handler): Gracefully drain spot instances when they are issued with a termination notice.

 ## Communication